zwiebert/tronferno-mcu/docs/CLI.md

        `timer astro=-15 daily=0600- sun-auto=1;  will set astro, daily timer, sun automatic  and disables all other timers and options`

 *  daily=T - sets the daily timer
-  * T is a 8 digit time string like 07302000.
+  * T  - T is a 8 digit time string like 07302000.
 The four left digits are the up-time.
 The four on the right the down-time.
 A minus sign can replace 4 digits, which means the timer is cleared.

         timer daily=07302000;   up 07:30, down 20:00
         timer daily=0730-;      up 07:30, not down